iRNA-COSI/APAeval/benchmarking_workflows/README.md

 You're going to run the workflow for one participant at a time, but you can specify multiple challenges for that participant.
 To do so, create a participant specific `[participant]_[event].config` (copy `tool_event.config`).
 There you'll specify input files and challenge names. ***Don't forget to set your new config's name at the top of `nextflow.config` (directive `includeConfig`).***

 ### 3. Containers & images
 Make sure you have the images appropriate for your system ready.
 If you're running docker you can use the images you built locally in the [HOW TO: DEVELOP](#7-build-containers) section.
-If you want to use singularity you'll first have to push those images to a publicly accessible repo, e.g. dockerhub.
+If you want to use singularity you'll first have to push those images to a publicly accessible repo, ideally [biocontainers][biocontainers].
 Make sure to rename the images (see bash command below) and adjust the paths in the `nextflow.config` accordingly.

 ```bash
 docker tag apaeval/q_consolidation:1.0 your_docker_repo/q_consolidation:1.0